vsbron/course-nextJs2025-jobify/README.md

 ### **Index / Jobs Page**

-- Displays all jobs for the logged-in user.
+- Displays all jobs for the logged-in user with pagination support.
 - Supports search and status/mode filters.
 - Includes buttons for editing or deleting jobs.
 - Responsive layout with sidebar navigation and header.